pmochine/Laravel-Tongue/README.md

   composer require pmochine/laravel-tongue
 ```

-### 2: Publish Configuration File (you need to change some thingys so use it 😎)
+### 2: Publish Configuration File (you need to change some things to use it 😎)

 ```bash
   php artisan vendor:publish --provider="Pmochine\LaravelTongue\ServiceProvider" --tag="config"
 ```
 ### 3: Add the Middleware 🌐
 **Laravel Tongue** comes with a middleware that can be used to enforce the use of a language subdomain.
-For example: the user calls example.com it goes directly to fr.example.com.
+For example the user calls example.com it goes directly to fr.example.com.

 If you want to use it, open `app/Http/kernel.php` and register this route middleware by adding it to the `routeMiddleware` (down below) array: